In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 But seriously, something inside of me keeps telling me not to relent.
 I know I didn’t intentionally violate the Facebook advertising policy, nor do I intend to run an ad that violates Facebook community policy.

-After many dispute applications were easily submitted, yet no positive reply from the ads customer services, they sent an email that reads like the one above again.
+After submitting multiple dispute applications and receiving no positive response from the ad’s customer service, they sent an email again that reads like the one above.

 Here is a quote from the email message below: